expressjs/expressjs.com/en/starter/generator.md

 Use the application generator tool, `express-generator`, to quickly create an application skeleton.

-Install the `express` command line tool with the following example:
+The `express-generator` package installs the `express` command-line tool.
+Use the following command to do so:

 ```sh
 $ npm install express-generator -g